Smarty6452/TypoRush/README.md

 Add css style
 If login properly, fetch the username from local stroage .
 Display the username in the leadership page with welcome message.

+Hector: Make and unify the web's beautiful look and animation through CSS.
+Add a way to let people know where they are in the typing test.
+Establish routes for the website CTAs.